How To Write Tests

 }

-$ scarb cairo-test -f add_two_and_two
+$ scarb test

 Only the test with the name add_two_and_two ran; the other test didn’t match that name.
-The test output lets us know we had one more test that didn’t run by displaying 1 filtered out at the end.
+The test output lets us know we had one more test that didn’t run by displaying 1 filtered out; at the end.

 We can also specify part of a test name, and any test whose name contains that value will be run.